joeguilmette/ee-vvv-wordmove/readme.md

 - Create an SSH directory with `sudo mkdir -p /home/wordmove/.ssh`
 - Give to the wordmove user with `sudo chown -R wordmove:wordmove /home/wordmove/`
 - Create some SSH keys with `su - wordmove -c "ssh-keygen -t rsa"`
-- Add you SSH keys from Vagrant to the wordmove user on your server by running `cat ~/.ssh/id_rsa.pub | ssh wordmove@1.1.1.1 'cat >> .ssh/authorized_keys'`.
+- Add your SSH keys from Vagrant to the wordmove user on your server by running `cat ~/.ssh/id_rsa.pub | ssh wordmove@1.1.1.1 'cat >> .ssh/authorized_keys'`.
 Remember to specify your port in the SSH command with `-p 1234` if necessary.
 Remember you're running that command from Vagrant.

 You'll need to run `$ sudo chmod -R g+rw /var/www/*/htdocs` every time you create a new site with EasyEngine.
 You can set an alias on your server with `alias perm = sudo chmod -R g+rw /var/www/*/htdocs`